duchuyb/sic-notes/README.md

 - [x] **Pytest Suite:** Implemented a comprehensive test suite using `pytest` to cover core application logic, including unit tests for parsing functions and integration tests for scan modules.
 - [x] **Continuous Integration:** Set up a GitHub Actions workflow to automatically run all tests on every push and pull request, ensuring code quality and preventing regressions.
 - [x] **Bug Fixes:** Corrected detection logic for `wafw00f` and `nmap` to improve accuracy and reliability as part of the testing implementation.

+---

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.